w3c/testtwf-website/events/kits/event-kit.md

 ### Before Announcing the Event

 1. Subscribe and post to the W3C [public-testtwf-planning][public-testtwf-planning] mailing list and let everyone know that you are going to host an event.
 List members can answer your questions and may be able to help you promote it.
-2. Subscribe to the W3C [public-testtwf][public-testtwf] mailing so that you can get and post updates on all events.
+2. Subscribe to the W3C [public-testtwf][public-testtwf] mailing list so that you can get and post updates on all events.
-3. Identify your target event dates, taking into consideration holidays, other events and availability of Experts &amp; Speakers
+3. Identify your target event dates, taking into consideration holidays, other events and availability of Experts & Speakers.
 4. Determine the focus of your event.
 What specifications with will be the focus of your talks and test creation?
-5. Determine what talks are going to be given and the Speakers
+5. Determine what talks are going to be given and the Speakers.
-6. Get commitments from Speakers & Experts
+6. Get commitments from Speakers & Experts.
-7. Secure the venue
+7. Secure the venue.
 8. Create a new event page following the guidelines [here][contributing] and create a pull request for it.
-Send a note to the [public-testtwf-planning][public-testtwf-planning] mailing list to ask for it to be reviewed and merged.
-8. Create a registration page on meetup.com, EventBrite, or similar
+8. Create a registration page on meetup.com, EventBrite, or similar.
-9. Line up sponsors (if needed)
+9. Line up sponsors (if needed).

 {% include events/kits/announce.html type="Event" %}
 {% include events/kits/after.html type="Event" %}
 {% include events/kits/resources.html type="Event" %}

+[initial_planning]: #initial_planning
 [templates]: #event-management-templates